 Bruce and Lita in Provence

 A couple who lives, loves, and works together.
-After raising their family, they now they have a little time to focused on their ove of painting…… and retirement from their day jobs, in the next few years, will bring on an entirely new adventure.
+After raising their family, they now have a little time to focused on their love of painting…… and retirement from their day jobs, in the next few years, will bring on an entirely new adventure.

 Bruce always knew painting was in his heart.
 Born in Brooklyn, NY in 1955 and raised in Suffern, NY.
 His love for art began as a child but it wasn’t until his senior year, at Suffern High School, he realized his love for oil painting.